 Description / Price

-Special mount for medium kits "Classic" and wire cable 3 mm for special facades.
-For strong slab construction materials and boards (linings such as laminated wood plates among other things), in each case starting from approx. 20 mm of strength.
+Special mount for Medium "Classic" Kits and 3 mm cable for special facades.
+For strong slab construction (panel building) materials and boards (linings/claddings such as plywood panels, MDF panels, etc..), each starting from approx. 20 mm thickness.

-If necessary please notice the leaflet about drilling work.
-Establish a bore of 12 mm diameter and 65 (to 70) mm depth.
-The underground should be flat to some extent or be made so for an optimal insulation.
-The wall already completely preassembled spacer is led into the cleaned bore-hole, strike (figure 05) if necessary, until the rubber seal comes in contact to the wall.
+If necessary please refer to the instruction manual on drilling work.
+Drill a hole with a diameter of 12 mm and a depth of 65 (to 70) mm.
+For optimal sealing, the surface should be reasonably flat or made so (sanded down).
+The already completely pre-assembled spacer is inserted into the cleaned drill hole, if necessary slightly driven in (figure 05) until the rubber seal (gasket) comes in contact with the wall.
 The black guide sleeve must sit tightly.
-If the mount is difficult to implement, the hole can be drilled and increased by lateral pressure or low tilting of the drill to approx. 12.5 mm.
-If the drilling diameter, however, gets too big, the plug is turned a little closer before inserting.
-By a slight bulging of the guide sleeve a better 'grip' on the borehole wall is then allowed.
-And the element does not rotate through when tightening.
-Taking hold of then the support by means of open-ended spanner at the double nut and turn (figure 06).
-The tool must grip at the broad, front nut.
-After a few turns - clockwise as when inserting an ordinary screw - the inner metric plugs begins to spread open, recognizable by squeezing the outside protruding guide sleeve (spread indicator - Figure 06).
-If the plastic hull coming through is completely squeezed (figure 07), the holder is still aligned according to the cross-slots.
-The further assembly is carried out as described for medium kits.
+If the mount is inserted only with difficulty, the hole can be widened (to approx. 12.5 mm) by applying lateral pressure/slightly tilting the drill.
+If the drill diameter turns out to be too big, turn the plug (dowel) a little closer/tighter before inserting it.
+By slightly bulging the guide sleeve, a better 'grip' on the drill hole wall is made possible, and the element does not then rotate when tightened.
+Then, with an open-ended wrench, grasp the mount on the double nut, and turn (figure 06).
+The wrench must engage the wide front nut.
+After a few turns -- clockwise as when inserting an ordinary screw -- the inner metric plug begins to spread open, recognisable by the squeezing together of the guide sleeve protruding on the outside (expansion indicator - Fig. 06).
+If the plastic sleeve coming through is completely squeezed (figure 07), the mount is still aligned according to the cross-grooves.
+Further assembly is carried out as described for Medium Kits.

-The wall spacers WM 10083 may at any time come unscrewed from the anchoring again.
+The wall mount WM 10083 may be detached (unscrewed) from the anchoring (rawl plug/dowel) again.

-Made in Germany " (Saxony), plug system of Baden-Wurttemberg, nuts imported (the Far East)
+Made in Germany (Saxony), plug (dowel) system from Baden-Wurttemberg, nuts imported (Far East)